Inklingo

 adjectiveA1general

-Use 'común' when referring to something that happens frequently or is not special or surprising, like a common sight or occurrence.
+Use 'común' when referring to something that is not special, rare, or surprising, emphasizing its ordinariness or frequency in a general sense.

 Examples